NataliaVrabcova/Assessment_2_Mini_Project/README.md

 Starting from a distilled baseline student model, the project implements several enhancements:

-- Intermediate layer distillation (hidden-state alignment with teacher)
+- Intermediate layer distillation (hidden-state alignment with the teacher)
 - Hyperparameter tuning (α and temperature for distillation loss)
 - Model pruning and post-pruning fine-tuning
+- Training on full SQuAD dataset (not just a subset)
-- Final evaluation using the **official SQuAD EM/F1 metrics**
+- Evaluation using the **official SQuAD EM/F1 metrics**
 - Live QA demonstrations and visualizations of model performance
+- Integration of hidden-state loss and teacher projection layer
+- Practical deployment analysis for edge-device compatibility

-The final student model is optimized for low-resource environments by significantly reducing model size and inference time while preserving reasonable QA performance.
+The final student model is optimized for low-resource environments, achieving strong trade-offs in accuracy, memory footprint, and latency.

 ---